KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-2 RISC-V INSTRUCTION FORMAT README.md

 -Basically,the result of the corresponding instruction is stored in "rd".
 For example, to perform addition between r2 and r3.
 First , addition operation is performed in (rs1 and rs2 (source registers)) and then result is stored in rd.
 **2.I-type (immediate type):**
 1.instructions with immediates, loads.
 2.The I-Type format is used for various instructions in RISC-V that involve loading values from memory, branching based on immediate values, and performing arithmetic and logical operations with immediate values.

+**I-Format:**
 ![image](https://github.com/KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/assets/167600409/5c9f97c3-ff7a-4450-acf4-79db16accde4)

--opcode: uniquely specifies the instruction
+**-opcode:** uniquely specifies the instruction
--rs1: specifies a register operand
+**-rs1:** specifies a register operand
--rd: specifies destination register that receives result of computation
+**-rd:** specifies destination register that receives result of computation
--Only imm field is different from R-format rs2 and funct7 replaced by 12-bit signed immediate, imm[11:0]
+-Only **imm field** is different from R-format rs2 and funct7 replaced by 12-bit signed immediate, imm[11:0]
 **The upper 12 bits of I-type is an immediate number.
 The opcode is different from other instruction formats because the corresponding specific operations are different, and other parts are very similar to R-type.**